AramisGit/lov3/README.md

 # lov3
-A little 3D implmentation of the love2D engine using shadow volumes
+A little 3D implementation of the love2D engine using shadow volumes

 This is just a hobby project, mostly to test the feasibility of shadow volumes.
 Anyone is free to do what they like with this.